Observe the opportunity for children to launch their very own startup business!

 Originally started in Austin, Texas, the Acton Children's Business Fair (ACBF) has grown to cities including Chicago, Phoenix, Grand Rapids, Dallas, and Los Angeles.

-The Youth Business Exchange is proud to to host the 3rd Annual Richmond Children's Business Fair on Saturday, March 14, 2020.
+The Youth Business Exchange and the Metropolitan Business League are proud to host the 5th Annual Richmond Children's Business Fair on Sunday, March 13th!

 There will be a $25 entry fee per business.
 Youthpreneurs must be between the ages of 5-17 to participate.

 We want to make sure that the youthpreneurs have a positive experience without added pressure; therefore, participants will not be judged for this event.